-An Aerobie AeroPress (not to be confused with Aerosmith) is a funky looking device resembling a big syringe used to brew coffee.
-Water is forced though the device and Coffee is pressed or pushed through a metal or paper filter using pressure in very much the same way as how an espresso machine produces a shot.
+An Aerobie AeroPress (Not to be confused with Aging Aerosmith) is a funky looking device resembling a big syringe used to brew coffee.
+Water is forced through the brewing device, and coffee is pressed or pushed through a metal or paper filter using pressure in very much the same way as how an espresso machine produces a shot.

-However less of the talk about what an AeroPress is and more on how to use this brewing device to make a cold brew AeroPress iced coffee.
+However less of the talk about what an AeroPress is and more on how to use this brewing device to make a cold drip AeroPress iced coffee.

-- Aerobie AeroPress (obviously).
+Aerobie AeroPress (obviously).

-- Ground coffee (somewhere between a fine and medium grind).
+17g or 2 ½ Tablespoons Ground coffee (somewhere between a fine and medium grind).

-- Handful of ice.
+A handful of ice.

-- Empty 500ml water bottle.
+Empty 500ml water bottle.

-- A sewing pin.
+A sewing needle.